Matiur Rahman (politician, born 1933)

-Matiur Rahman (20 September 1933 - 1 March 2003) Bangladeshi Politician and organizer of the Liberation War who was a Member of Parliament and Minister.
-He was a Member of Parliament for the then Rangpur-10 constituency.
-He was the Minister of Housing in the second cabinet of Sheikh Mujibur Rahman and the Minister of Local Government, Rural Development and Cooperatives in the third cabinet.
+Matiur Rahman (20 September 1933 – 1 March 2003) was a Bangladeshi politician and an organizer of the Liberation War who was a Jatiya Sangsad member representing the (now defunct) Rangpur 11 constituency.
+He was the minister of housing in the second cabinet of Sheikh Mujibur Rahman and the minister of local government, rural development and cooperatives in the third cabinet.

 Early life

-Rahman was born in Rasulpur village of Kumedpur in Pirganj of Rangpur district.
+Matiur Rahman was born in Rasulpur village of Kumedpur in Pirganj of Rangpur district.
 After passing BA, he started business in Dhaka.
-When Sheikh Mujibur Rahman was imprisoned in the Agartala case in 1968, he married Sheikh Hasina and Wazed Miah as a lawyer father.

 Career

 Rahman was the organizer of the war of liberation in 1971.
 He played an active role in all the political activities of the time including the 6-point movement, language movement and participation in the war of independence of Bangladesh.
 During the war of liberation he served as the chairman of nine people under sector number six.
 He was elected a member of the National Assembly in the 1970 general election of Pakistan.

 He was elected to parliament from Rangpur-11 as an Awami League candidate in 1973.
-He was the Minister of Housing in the second cabinet of Sheikh Mujibur Rahman and the Minister of Local Government, Rural Development and Cooperatives in the third cabinet.
+He was the minister of housing in the second cabinet of Sheikh Mujibur Rahman and the minister of local government, rural development and cooperatives in the third cabinet.

-He was the President of the Dhaka Chamber of Commerce and Industry (1979-1982).
+Rahman was the president of the Dhaka Chamber of Commerce and Industry (1979–1982).